 Minifeed

 Minifeed is a new aggregator from Rakhim that pulls updates from the small web into a personalized reader.
-It’s a cool idea—and one I’ve kind of kicked around before.
-That said, there are a few things about it that I think could be better and some challenges it might have as it grows.
+It's a fantastic idea—one I've kicked around before.
+That said, I think there are a few things about it that could be better and some challenges it might have as it grows.

 Minifeed, like other indie web tools, is human-curated.
 This is awesome in theory but not so much in practice if the goal is to grow.
-Approving sites manually might work when there’s only a handful coming in each day, but as the service takes off (and I hope it does), that backlog is only going to grow.
-Having just one or two people handling submissions isn’t going to cut it long-term.
-Maybe some form of automation could help, letting an AI handle the easy stuff while flagging more complex submissions for human review?
+Approving sites manually might work when there's only a handful coming in each day, but as the service takes off, that backlog will only grow.
+Having just one or two people handling submissions will take a lot of work.
+Some form of automation could help, letting an AI handle the easy stuff while flagging more complex submissions for human review.

 The submission rules also caught my attention, especially #5: